davidgma/google-sheets-demo/README.md

 Next you need to change a setting that the Angular Cli made by default in a file it created automatically.
 It is in the file angular.json which is in the top level subdirectory (named after your project).
 It is the option outputPath and by default it is set to dist/your-project-name but it needs to just be dist.
 You can amend it in a text editor or VS Code.
 ![Set outputPath to dist](https://github.com/davidgma/google-sheets-demo/raw/master/screenshots/05_outputpath.png "Set the outputPath to dist")

 Next, build the default Angular app and set it up as a Github Pages app using the angular-cli-ghpages program that you installed earlier.
 You will need to use your Github user name and whatever you called your project if you didn't call it google-sheets-demo in the https address below.
+Make sure you have the forward slash at the end, it's needed.

 ```
 ng build --base-href "https://your-github-username.github.io/google-sheets-demo/"